Character D-modules via Drinfeld center of Harish-Chandra bimodules: Introduction

 Let us now make this more precise.
 By the categorical Hecke algebra we mean, following a well established pattern, the $B$ equivariant derived category of sheaves on the flag space $G/B$ (or a technical variation, such as the derived category of $T\times T$ unipotently monodromic $N$ equivariant sheaves on $G/N$; we will ignore the difference in the rest of the Introduction).
 In fact, we work on the De Rham side of the Riemann-Hilbert correspondence over a field of characteristic zero, thus the original motivating setting of groups over a finite field will not be mentioned below (we plan to return to it in a future publication).

-Instead we consider the category of $B$ equivariant $D$-modules on $G/B$.
-This can also be realized as the category of $G$-equivariant $D$-modules on $(G/B)^2$.
-By the Beilinson-Bernstein Localization Theorem this category is equivalent to the category $\Har^0$ of Harish-Chandra bimodules with trivial central character (more general central characters are considered in the main body of the paper; also, for technical reasons it is better to work with the category $\Har^{\hat{0}}$ of Harish-Chandra bimodules with a generalized central character).
+Instead we consider the category of $B$-equivariant $D$-modules on $G/B$.
+This can also be realized as the category of $G$-equivariant $D$-modules on $G/B\times G/B$.
+By the Beilinson-Bernstein Localization Theorem this category is equivalent to the category $\Har^0$ of Harish-Chandra bimodules with trivial central character (more general central characters are considered in the main body of the paper; also, for technical reasons it is better to work with the category $\Har^{\hat{0}}$ of Harish-Chandra bimodules with a trivial generalized central character).
 The tensor product of bimodules provides $\Har^{\hat{0}}$ with a monoidal structure, taking the left derived functor of the right exact tensor product we get a monoidal triangulated category $(D\Har^{\hat{0}}, \Lotimes _U)$.

 The natural exact equivalence of $\Har^{\hat{0}}$ with a category of $\CalD$-modules does {\em not} intertwine this monoidal structure with convolution of complexes of $\CalD$-modules.
 However, the composition of this equivalence with the long intertwining functor $\bI_{w_0}$ turns out to be monoidal, by a result of \cite{BG}.
-Thus $(D\Har^{\hat{0}}, \Lotimes _U)$ can also be thought of as a categorification of the Hecke algebra $H$.
+Thus $(D\Har^{\hat{0}}, \Lotimes _U)$ can also be thought of as a categorification\footnote{See e.g. \cite{Str1} for a somewhat different (though related) approach to categorifying the Hecke algebra and its modules.} of the Hecke algebra $H$.